 How it works

 At the first appointment, we run lab work on the potential Superhero.
-All donors need to be on a regular heartworm preventive which will be provided free of charge.
+All donors need to be on a regular heartworm preventive.
 Once the candidate is cleared and ready to donate, the first appointment is scheduled.
 The entire donation process takes about 30 minutes.
 We ask that the Superhero commit to visiting DoveLewis 4 - 6 times a year for at least 3 years.
 Each Superhero will get a bandana to proudly wear showing that he or she is what we call all of our blood donors: a “Superhero.”
 Each time the Superhero comes back to give blood, he or she gets a brand new toy.

 Revolutions in Canine Blood Typing